PowerDNS/pdns/docs/settings.rst

 -  Boolean
 -  Default: no

-Enable the accepting of GSS-TSIG signed messages.
+Enable accepting GSS-TSIG signed messages.
 In addition to this setting, see :doc:`tsig`.

 .. _setting-enable-lua-records: